Two women with colorful wigs, one purple and one blue, celebrating at a party with glow sticks and wearing themed headbands with lights.

 Who We Are

 Wooly Fair began, waaaayyyy back in 2005, as a kind of backyard variety show situated on the grounds of the nascent Steel Yard.
-That year we had a ramp truck as a stage, a very small hand built midway, and a handful of brave performers including one lady who played the saw.
+That year we had a ramp truck as a stage, a very small hand-built midway, and a handful of brave performers including one person who played the saw.
+Many of the folks who created this Wooly Fair, and Wooly Fairs to follow, were people from the communities of Monohasset Mill and the Steel Yard.
+Though our community would soon include creators from all over the region.

-Since then the event has had ten different iterations and though they were all purposefully different events, they all share a common method.
-Months in advance of the event, we issue a project call, and then offer stipends and wooly work sessions where we get together and build the thing.
+The event has had ten different iterations and though they were all purposefully different, they all share a common method: Months in advance, we issue a project call, and then offer stipends to makers and artists to bring their visions to life.
+Then, through a period wooly work sessions, we get together and build it.

 As the projects take shape, our community is formed.
-The day of Wooly Fair, we celebrate this ambitious outpouring of creativity by encouraging our attendees to participate with all of the projects.
-The event itself is wild and immersive and transformative.
+The day of Wooly Fair, we celebrate this ambitious outpouring of creativity by encouraging our attendees to participate with all of the projects, while we mix in live music and stage performances.
+The event itself is wild and immersive with a transformative spirit.
 Everyone is welcome.
 Come be a part.

 Our Mission: